splunk/public-o11y-docs/data-visualization/charts/chart-types.rst

 Single value charts
 ===================

-Use this chart type when you want to see a single number in a large font that represents the value of a single data point on a plot line.
+Use single value charts when you want to see a single number in a large font that represents the value of a single data point on a plot line.
 In most cases, you use this type of chart to display important metrics as a single number.

 For example, use single value charts in a summary dashboard shown on a wall TV.
 The dashboard can display the number of active hosts, active processes, or number of requests served in the past 24 hours.